-5 easy meals for one that use pulled pork
+5 easy meals for one using pulled pork

 Super tasty, economical and easy to cook - what's not to love about pulled pork?

 My feelings, though recently went from love to grand passion!
 Here's why.

 Pulled pork is so versatile.
 It is so much more than sliders!

 From indulgent pasta with a rich pork ragu to the foundation for a beautiful buddah bowl, to the protein for healthy rice paper rolls, pulled pork can be used in so many different ways.

 So much so I believe that every couple of months the solo cook should set aside time to batch cook and freeze it in single serve portions.
 (I'm a recent convert to batch cooking 'proteins/meats'.
 If you are not doing this, start now!
 I'll save the rave, but if you need convincing, read here why I'm so passionate about this.)

 5 ideas for dinner for one that use pulled pork as the base

 To show the versatility of pulled pork I've listed 5 meal ideas.
 They are not recipes per se - but rather 'made-up meals' based on what I had to hand, intended to spark ideas of the types of meals you could create, based on what ingredients you have to hand and what flavours and textures you like.

 To demonstrate that even a motley collection of half used ingredients can end up being a sensational meal for one I've included before and after images.